 |Commission (per standard lot per side)||$0|

 Plus500 will start charging $10 monthly from an account if there is no login or trading activity for a period of 3 months.
+If you want to avoid these fees than you could consider Trading 212 as an alternative option.

 Plus500 does not offer third party platforms; traders are only provided with its own proprietary WebTrader.
-The platform is available in multiple languages and comes with a simple and user friendly interface.
+The trading platform is available in multiple languages and comes with a simple and user friendly interface.
 Below are some of its features:

 - You can easily find your asset of choice using the search bar.